Got GAS? Gear Acquisition Syndrome and Guitar Players

 But if they don't work on what matters - that is, their own skills - all that fancy new driver will do is help them hit the ball twenty yards further into the woods.

 As guitar players, we need to be careful that our quest for gear doesn't overshadow what's really important.
 Great guitar players make decent gear sound great.
 Bad guitar players make decent gear sound bad.
 When the gear is more important than practice and skills, GAS has become a real problem.

 Gear Acquisition Syndrome can negatively influence other aspects of your life as well, from relationships to jobs to finances.
-You can see why its so important to keep things in perspective.
+You can see why it is so important to keep things in perspective.